Post-2008 Irish economic downturn: Government emergency budget of October 2008

 Ireland officially declared it was in a recession in September 2008.
 Before this declaration, the Irish government announced, on 3 September 2008, that it would bring forward the 2009 government budget from its usual December date to 14 October 2008.
 In a statement, the government claimed that this was largely due to a decrease in the global economy.
 The budget, labelled "the toughest in many years", included a number of controversial measures such as a proposed income levy which was eventually restructured, and the withdrawal of previously promised HPV vaccines for schoolgirls.
 Other results of the budget included a new income levy being imposed on all workers above a specified threshold and the closure of a number of military barracks near the border with Northern Ireland.

 An unexpected public outcry was invoked over the proposed withdrawal of medical cards and the threatened return of university fees.
 A series of demonstrations ensued amongst teachers and farmers, whilst on 22 October 2008, at least 25,000 pensioners and students descended in solidarity on the Irish parliament at Leinster House, Kildare Street, Dublin.
 Some of the pensioners were even seen to cheer on the students as the protests passed each other on the streets of Dublin.
 Changes to education led to a ministerial meeting with three Church of Ireland bishops who were assured by O'Keeffe that religious instruction would be unaffected by the budget changes.

 Rebellion within the ranks of the ruling coalition government led to a number of defections of disenchanted coalition members.
 County Wicklow TD, Joe Behan resigned from the Fianna Fáil party in protests at the proposed medical card changes after suggesting that past taoisigh Éamon de Valera and Seán Lemass "would be turning in their graves at the decisions made in the past week".
-Independent Deputy Finian McGrath then threatened to withdraw his support for the government unless the plan to remove the overs 70s automatic right to a medical card was withdrawn completely.
+Independent TD Finian McGrath then threatened to withdraw his support for the government unless the plan to remove the overs 70s automatic right to a medical card was withdrawn completely.
 Taoiseach Brian Cowen postponed a planned trip to China, sending Minister for Education and Science Batt O'Keeffe ahead to lead the delegation.
 Behan, alongside McGrath and former government minister Jim McDaid, later voted against his former colleagues in two crucial Dáil votes on medical cards and cancer vaccines.
 These defections reduced the Irish government's majority of twelve by one quarter.

 A supplementary budget was delivered in April 2009 to address a fiscal shortfall of over €4.5 billion.